Prof. Dr. Anne Schaefer

 Methods:

-- Cell type-specific ribosome-bound RNA profiling (TRAP) and single cell/nuclei RNA sequencing
+- Ribosome-bound RNA profiling (TRAP) and single cell/nuclei RNA sequencing

 - Mouse genetics and behavioral analysis